Malta Travel Info: All Your Questions Answered

 Is walking an effective option?

 In cities like Valletta, Mdina, Sliema or St. Julians, walking is the most convenient way to explore.
-But for longer distances between towns, you’ll need wheels.
+But for longer distances between towns, you’ll need to drive.

 Is an international driver’s license needed to hire a car in Malta?